ConradP3/MovieCreep/USAGE.md

 ## Core Functionality

 ### Movie Watch List
 This page serves as the home page for users as it consists of all the movies a user has added to track particular movies they have watched or to add movies they plan to watch.
 At first, the page appears blank, with only a button to Add New Movie.
 Once clicked, the user is taken to a form asking for information about the movie the user is trying to add.
 These fields include Movie Title, Watched, Watch List Date, Your Movie Review, and Watch List Count.
-After submission, the page is reloaded to the original Movie Watch List, now with the addition of the movie the user just added
+After submission, the page is reloaded to the original Movie Watch List, with the addition of the movie the user just added.
+Using the inputted movie title, the film's poster is accessed from a large database of movies we have used, and displayed to clearly represent the user's movie.
+Along with the image, the movie's title is shown.
+Every movie entry has a information symbol that can be found under the movie's title.
+When hovered over, this symbol opens a small screen with the Rating, Release Date, Runtime, Genre, and Plot.
 ### Feed